Internet in the United Kingdom: Packet switching and national data network proposal

-TCP/IP and the early Internet
+The early Internet and TCP/IP

-Donald Davies, Derek Barber and Roger Scantlebury joined the International Networking Working Group (INWG) in 1972 along with researchers from the United States and France.
-Bob Kahn and Vint Cerf acknowledged Davies and Scantlebury in their 1974 paper "A Protocol for Packet Network Intercommunication".
+Donald Davies, Derek Barber and Roger Scantlebury joined the International Network Working Group (INWG) in 1972 along with researchers from the United States and France.
+Vint Cerf and Bob Kahn acknowledged Davies and Scantlebury in their seminal 1974 paper "A Protocol for Packet Network Intercommunication".

-Peter Kirstein's research group at University College London (UCL) was one of the first two international connections on the ARPANET in 1973, alongside the Norwegian Seismic Array (NORSAR).
-UCL thereafter provided a gateway between the ARPANET and British academic networks, the first international heterogenous network for computer resource sharing.
-By 1975, 40 British academic research groups were using the link.
-The specification of the Transmission Control Program was developed in the U.S. in 1974 through research funded and led by DARPA.
+Peter Kirstein's research group at University College London (UCL) was one of only two international connections on the ARPANET, alongside Norway (NORSAR and NDRE).
+Beginning in 1973, UCL provided a gateway between the ARPANET and British academic networks, the first international internetwork for computer resource sharing.
+In 1975, 40 British academic research groups were using the link; by 1984, there was a user population of about 150 people on both sides of the Atlantic.

+The specification of the Transmission Control Program was developed in the U.S. in 1974 through research funded and led by DARPA and Stanford University.
 The following year, testing began with concurrent implementations at University College London, Stanford University, and BBN.
-Sylvia Wilbur programmed the computer used as the local node for the network at UCL and was "probably one of the first people in this country ever to send an email, back in 1974".
+UCL played a significant role in the very earliest work recorded in the IEN.
+Adrian Stokes and Sylvia Wilbur, among others at UCL, programmed the computer used as the local node for the network at UCL and were "probably one of the first people in this country ever to send an email, back in 1974".
 Kirstein co-authored with Vint Cerf one of the most significant early technical papers on the internetworking concept in 1978.
-His research group at UCL adopted TCP/IP in 1982, a year ahead of ARPANET, and played a significant role in the very earliest experimental Internet work.
+Further work was done by researchers at the Information Sciences Institute (ISI), at the University of Southern California.
+Kirstein's research group at UCL adopted TCP/IP in November 1982, ahead of ARPANET.

-The Royal Signals and Radar Establishment (RSRE) was involved in early research and testing of TCP/IP.
-The first email sent by a head of state was sent from the RSRE over the ARPANET by Queen Elizabeth II in 1976.
+The Royal Signals and Radar Establishment (RSRE) became involved in implementation and testing of TCP/IP in 1976.
+The first email sent by a head of state was sent from the RSRE by Queen Elizabeth II to inaugurate the link to the ARPANET in March that year.
 RSRE was allocated class A Internet address range 25 in 1979, which later became the Ministry of Defence address space, providing 16.7 million IPv4 addresses.